pwcberry/python-learning-matplotlib/README.md

 - contour plots
 - 3d plots

-This is has quite a low-level API.
+This has quite a low-level API.
 You can control:

 - figure titles, including font and color
 - marker styles